GClunies/reflekt/README.md

 Every Reflekt dbt package includes:
 - dbt [sources](https://docs.getdbt.com/docs/building-a-dbt-project/using-sources) pointing to the schema and tables in your warehouse where the raw event data is stored.
 - dbt [models](https://docs.getdbt.com/docs/building-a-dbt-project/building-models) for every event in your tracking plan.
 Reflekt does light transformations so these models are are ready for consumption or further modeling.
-- dbt [documentation](https://docs.getdbt.com/docs/building-a-dbt-project/documentation) for every model in the package. dbt models and docs perfectly *reflekt* the events in the tracking plan.
+- dbt [documentation](https://docs.getdbt.com/docs/building-a-dbt-project/documentation) for every model in the package.
+The models and docs *reflekt* the events in the tracking plan.
 Analysts and the business always know what your tables and columns mean.
 ## DEMO VIDEO HERE

 ## Getting started